 You could find a reputable theme or plugin developer on Themeforest, there are plenty on there that’s for sure.
 I do not mean this post as a slant against Themeforest authors I truly do not.
 However it needs to be said as a consumer, Themeforest is not the be all and end all of WordPress themes and plugins.
 There are tons of alternatives out there.

 It should be of paramount importance.
 Not all Themeforest authors offer support, some do, some do not.
 A quick flick through a comments section on a plugin or theme of interest often yields interesting results.
 Either the plugin/theme is supported, or you can hear church bells in the distance, you know where I am coming from.

 How important are new features to you?

-Setting up an online business selling specific themes / plugins is tough.
+Setting up an online business selling specific themes/plugins is tough.
 In fact to say it’s beyond tough is an understatement.
-However it is achievable, I have read a boat load of articles all stating the same.
-That for every one that succeeds ten fail, it’s a competitive marketplace that’s for sure, be it as a theme designer or plugin developer it’s grim out there.
+However it is achievable, I have read a boatload of articles all stating the same.
+That for every one that succeeds ten fails, it’s a competitive marketplace that’s for sure, be it as a theme designer or plugin developer it’s grim out there.

 Well as opposed to Themeforest

 Why?
 Well for one they have millions of customers all chomping at the bit for an awesome theme.
 As a developer, you already have a ready-made database of buyers ready to purchase your theme or plugin from you.
 All you have to do is meet the standards needed by Themeforest.
 Dev’s sell their theme or plugin make a boatload of cash and become very successful, awesome.
 Great for them, that money goes straight back into the theme or plugin and increase functionality and quality.

 Or.
 Or it doesn’t quite hit the levels it needs to.
 It’s done OK, however, the dev’s got bored with supporting the product and it’s more of a chore.
 In fact, it’s actually a nuisance to support.
 Which means you’re up the creek without a paddle and no one want’s that.